 Jasminum sambac is an evergreen dwarf spreading bushy shrub reaching up to 0.5 to 1 m high, with attractive glabrous leaves producing attractive, white, sweet-scented flowers in great profusion in the hot season.
 It is the most ideal species for cultivation in Kerala (India).
 Only a few varieties reproduce by seed in the wild.
 The flowers bloom throughout the year and are produced in clusters of 3 to 12 together at the ends of branches.
 They are strongly scented, with a white corolla.
 The flowers open at night and close in the morning.

 Jasmine concrete is a yellowish brown waxy mass with a characteristic odor of jasmine flowers.
 The approximate composition of jasmine flower oil obtained by enfleurage is benzyl acetate, ∂ – linalool, linalyl acetate, benzyl alcohol, jasmine, indole and methyl anthranilate.
 Jasmine absolute is a viscous clear yellowish brown liquid possessing a delicate odor of fresh jasmine flowers.

-Jasmine flowers are utilized for scores of purposes—in Aromatherapy, for tranquillizing, for bathing, in cosmetics and many more.
+Jasmine flowers are utilized for scores of purposes—in Aromatherapy, for tranquilizing, for bathing, in cosmetics and much more.

 rosemary: rosemarinus officialis sold in 10ml 50ml 100ml 500ml 1kg